 These will vary by program, and it truly won’t matter how awesome your work is if it isn’t what they want to see.
 Follow the requirements exactly!

-Suggestion #3 – Look the Part of a Modeling Professional in Your Pictures
+Suggestion #3 – Look the Part of a Modeling Professional in Your Portfolio Pictures

-When you’re taking a picture in a sitting pose, make sure that you have your weight shifted to one leg to give the look the right angles.
+When you create a picture in a standing pose, make sure you have your weight shifted to one leg.
+This shift gives the look the right angles.

-Another tip is to suck in your stomach, no matter how thin you already are.
-Don’t hold your breath while the shot is being taken as it’s sure to show in the pictures.
+Next, suck in your stomach a little, no matter how thin you already are.
+Don’t hold your breath when the camera snaps as it’s sure to show in the pictures.

 Getting discovered in modeling is a job in and of itself.
-You will have to work much, much harder before you get hired with an agency than you ever will afterward.
+And, you will work much harder before you get hired with an agency than you ever will afterward.

-The key though is practice and persistence.
-It’s a sure fact that your model portfolio book will tell if you’ve done the research and the extra work to make it happen.
+And, it shows the extra work you did to make it happen.
 In the end, the decision to really learn how to become a model is up to you! – Bob Pardue

 Filed under: Modeling Tips